Leg axis correction for X and O legs

 Depending on the type of malposition, the upper and lower leg bones (tibia) are reamed, slightly opened up and screwed into the new position during the realignment osteotomy.
 Special implants (titanium plates) and so-called angle-stable screws are used here.
 The gap in the boil grows closed and the leg stands straight.
 The advantage: patients can put weight on the leg immediately after the procedure.

-What are the advantages of a conversion osteotomy?
+What are the advantages of a leg axis correction or repositioning osteotomy?

 My patients are generally satisfied with the results of the surgery.
 The surgery has the advantage of reducing pain and improving the load on the knee joint.
 It also ensures that the joint is preserved in the long term and that there is no wear and tear of the bones (arthrosis).